 Looking for a perfect weeknight dinner?
 Try this Chinese Chicken Coleslaw Stir Fry!
 A perfect treat for a perfect night.
 I love bagged shredded cabbage, both in recipes and as a substitute for shredded lettuce.
 Cabbage is full of vitamins, and having it ready to use makes my life so easy!
 This simple, tasty recipe is quick to make.
 You can have dinner on the table in the time it takes you to make the rice.
-For a shortcut, you can use the steam-in-bag frozen rice, in which case the Chinese recipe only takes about 20 minutes!
+For a shortcut, you can use the steam-in-bag frozen rice, in which case this coleslaw based stir fry recipe only takes about 20 minutes!
 It is very easy to make.
-A dish that is worth your time in making.
-Serve this to your family and they will surely love it.
-Experience Asian culture by having a taste of this delicious dish.
+A dish that is worth your time to make.
+Serve this to your family, and they will surely love it—experience Asian-inspired cuisine by having a taste of this delicious dish.

 This Chinese stir fry reminds me of Chicken Mu Shu, except I served it over rice instead of with Chinese pancakes.
 So, if you are looking for a low-carb recipe, it would be just as good on its own without the rice at all.
 However you serve it, I’m sure you will enjoy this flavorful, easy Asian Chicken Coleslaw recipe!